Request to Reopen a Case Closed for Failure to Reply

 When and how will I hear a reply from the Office?

 Whether your case is reopened will depend on an official determination from the Registration Program.
-Requests to reopen a case are handled in the order in which they were received.
-Each request requires a factual investigation and independent determination whether the request can be granted.
-As such, we do not provide a timeline for a determination.
+Requests to reopen cases are handled in the order in which they are received.
+Each request requires a factual investigation and independent determination as to whether the request can be granted.
+The Office does not provide a timeline for a determination.

-If your request is approved, you will receive a phone or e-mail communication from a representative from the Registration Program.
-If you submitted an application online, your case status will be set to “Open.”
+If your request is granted, a representative from the Registration Program will send you an email.
+If you submitted your application online, the case status will be set to “Open.”

-If your request is denied, you will receive a letter from the Registration Program with the explanation for denying you request.
+If your request is denied, a representative from the Registration Program will send you an email with an explanation for denying your request.

-How do I prevent future applications from being closed?
+How do I prevent future cases from being closed?

-- Prior to submitting your application, review the e-mail address you provide to the Office, to make sure it is correct and actively checked.
+- Prior to submitting your application, review the email address you provide to the Office.
+Make sure it is correct and that the account is active.

-- Notify the Copyright Office if you change your e-mail address before your case has been approved.
+- Notify the Copyright Office if you change your email address before you have received a certificate of registration.